 If you have a severe headache that won't seem to go away, don't just take some medicine and forget about it.
 Take it as a sign that something might be wrong.
 According to the Mayo Clinic, that head pain could be due to a stroke or a blood clot in your heart—especially if the pain is paired with vomiting and dizziness.
 Since damage can be done quickly, don't wait to get help.

 If you commonly experience shortness of breath during activity, while you're at rest, or while you're sleeping, it could be due to heart disease.
 According to the AHA, the problem occurs when blood gets backed up in your veins due to your heart not being able to produce a proper flow, which leaks fluid into the lungs and causes breathing issues.

 Dizziness or fainting

 While fainting could be due to everything from standing up too quickly to the medications you're taking, it can also signal a heart problem.
-According to Harvard Medical School, the drop in your blood pressure could be due to a rupture of the aorta.
+According to the Harvard Medical School, the drop in your blood pressure could be due to a rupture of the aorta.
 No matter the reason, make sure you head to the doctor to see what's wrong.

 A slow heart rate

 Heart arrhythmias have to do with changes in your heartbeat.
 And while many people are on the lookout for a fluttering or racing heart, bradycardia—or a slow heart rate—can also be a sign that something is amiss.
 If your heart is beating fewer than 60 times a minute, check in with your doctor.
 While it's not always a problem, it could be prohibiting your heart from supplying your body with enough oxygen, leading to dizziness, chest pains, and other issues, the Mayo Clinic says.